The L1 Problem

 All the architectural variants above share a common training setup: they optimize mean squared error (MSE) on precomputed, shuffled activations.
 The SAE learns to reconstruct activations as faithfully as possible, and we hope that faithful reconstruction translates to faithful model behavior.
 But the metric we actually care about is different: the increase in cross-entropy loss when SAE reconstructions replace the original activations during inference.

 This creates a mismatch.
-MSE treats all reconstruction errors equally, but the model does not.
-Some directions in activation space matter more for the model's predictions than others, and MSE-trained SAEs have no way to know which.
-Braun et al. (2024) proposed end-to-end (E2E) SAE training to close this gap: train with a combined KL divergence and MSE loss throughout, so the SAE directly optimizes for preserving the model's output distribution [9]Identifying Functionally Important Features with End-to-End Sparse Dictionary Learning
+MSE weights activation-space errors by their squared magnitude, while different directions can have very different effects on the model's predictions.
+Braun et al. (2024) proposed end-to-end (E2E) SAE training to reduce that mismatch: use a combined KL-divergence and MSE loss so the SAE receives feedback from the model's output distribution [9]Identifying Functionally Important Features with End-to-End Sparse Dictionary Learning

 Braun, D., Taylor, J., Goldowsky-Dill, N., Sharkey, L.